 Big things come in little packages.
 That’s true in a lot of areas of life, and it’s certainly true when it comes to money.
 In fact, some of the most important and effective money moves you can make are quick, easy, and really powerful.
-As we start the New Year, I thought it would be a good time to review 11 steps you can take to easily improve your finances in the coming year.
+As we approach the end of the 2016, I thought it would be a good time to review 11 steps you can take to easily improve your finances in the coming year.

 If you have a habit of missing payments, there are several options that can help you stay on top of your bills: